danaesavi/danaesavi.github.io/_pages/about.md

 __News__
+- <span style="color:gray;">Mar 2026</span>
+    - I joined the [PI Program AI & Society](https://www.aicentre.dk/p1-programs/ai-society) and I will present our work [MuSeD: A Multimodal Spanish Dataset for Sexism Detection in Social Media Videos](https://openreview.net/pdf?id=eSAv7GKVFt) at the inaugural event in Copenhagen!
+    - Our paper [Movie Facts and Fibs (MF): A Benchmark for Long Movie Understanding](https://arxiv.org/abs/2506.06275) has been accepted at [ICLR 2026 Workshop on Multimodal Intelligence](https://mmintelligence.github.io/).
 - <span style="color:gray;">Dec 2025</span>
   - I will give a talk on Visual Language Models and its applications to social good at IIMAS-UNAM and ITAM Universities in Mexico City.
   - I will be attending NeurIPS in Mexico city!
 I am co-organizing The SomosNLP Social and I will present our recent work, ImageChain, at the LatinX in AI Workshop.